 So MPs such as Jacob Rees-Mogg really need to brush up on Our Island Story.
 While the outcome of Brexit is far from certain, the looming spectre of a No-Deal Brexit presents us with a massive potential crisis, which threatens colossal political and economic ramifications if we don’t make the right decisions.
 The Conservatives, like Labour in 1929, are a minority party racked with internal disputes and partisanship.
 But the situation today, as in 1929, calls for a calm, measured, and balanced response— an understanding that our problems won’t be solved overnight and a repudiation of political extremism on both sides.
 So Jacob Rees-Mogg and his Conservative allies would do well to tone down their dudgeon.
 Reports from preliminary meetings have called the cross-party Brexit talks “constructive.”
 It is still too early, of course, to say what that actually means.
 And it would be a long stretch indeed to compare either May or Corbyn to Baldwin or MacDonald.
 But cross-party efforts have saved Britain before.
 With any luck, they could do it again.

-Felix Robertson is Commonweal’s first international intern.
-He will read theology at Peterhouse, Cambridge, this fall.
+Felix Robertson, a recent Commonweal intern, will read theology at Peterhouse, Cambridge, this fall.